vladbv/daily-coding-problem/README.md

 This problem was asked by Facebook.

 Given a stream of elements too large to store in memory, pick a random element from the stream with uniform probability.

+<h2>Problem 16</h2>

+Good morning!
+Here's your coding interview problem for today.

+This problem was asked by Facebook.

+Given an N by N matrix, rotate it by 90 degrees clockwise.

+For example, given the following matrix:

+[[1, 2, 3],
+ [4, 5, 6],
+ [7, 8, 9]]
+you should return:

+[[7, 4, 1],
+ [8, 5, 2],
+ [9, 6, 3]]
+Follow-up: What if you couldn't use any extra space?